 - Scheme for Group-Captive Power Plant, through Co-financing in Small Scale Clusters in India, Financing Sustainable Development: Ideas for Action, World Bank Report (with Ranjan Ghosh)

-- Guidelines for establishing University in Afghanistan, Consultancy Report at OP Jindal Global University, for a project in Mazar-e-Sharif, Afghanistan.
+- Guidelines for establishing University in Afghanistan, Consultancy Report at O.P.
+Jindal Global (Institution of Eminence Deemed To Be University), for a project in Mazar-e-Sharif, Afghanistan.

 - Independence and Competence of Regulatory Institutions: An Inquiry into the Informality of Indian Regulatory State, CUTS Working Paper, forthcoming in CUTS Annual Series on Regulation